Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

 A dozen elements across four sections (demographics, evidence, complexity, and deliberations) determine whether hung jury decisions will happen in courts.
 These elements are:

-- Case complexity – complex nature of some cases might bring juries to deadlocked decisions.
+- Case complexity – The complex nature of some cases might bring juries to deadlocked decisions.
 However, the same isn’t true for judges with complex cases to interpret before judgments.

-- Evidence ambiguity – the absence of irrefutable evidence makes it easy to reach close calls or deadlocked (hung) decisions
+- Evidence ambiguity – The absence of irrefutable evidence makes it easy to reach close calls or deadlocked (hung) decisions

-- Credibility of police testimony – hung juries are likely to disagree with police testimony tied to a deadlocked case
+- Credibility of police testimony – Hung juries are likely to disagree with police testimony tied to a deadlocked case

-- Believability of defendant – testimonies of some defendants may not be believed by all jurors, leading to a hung decision
+- Believability of defendant – Testimonies of some defendants may not be believed by all jurors, leading to a hung decision

-- Deliberations structure – deliberations driven by evidence are less likely to hang than those based on other methods to seek verdicts
+- Deliberations structure – Deliberations driven by evidence are less likely to hang than those based on other methods to seek verdicts

-- Perception of laws’ fairness – some hung juries might disagree with the interpretation of legally correct outcomes and vote to hang the entire decision
+- Perception of laws’ fairness – Some hung juries might disagree with the interpretation of legally correct outcomes and vote to hang the entire decision

-Bureau of Justice Statistics
+Department of Justice

 Collated numbers show that US state court hung decisions are about 6.2% nationwide.
 Figures compiled across several sources vary widely and are dependent on factors unique to some districts.